 Enter New Mexico’s Project ECHO.

 Put simply, Project ECHO (Extension for Community Healthcare Outcomes) is essentially Skill Share for doctors.
-Launched in 2003 by the University of New Mexico, Project ECHO connects primary care in remote or underserved areas with specialized experts through videoconferencing, enabling them to learn how to provide specialty care to patients in their communities.
+Launched in 2003 by the University of New Mexico, Project ECHO connects primary care physicians in remote or underserved areas with specialized experts through videoconferencing, enabling them to learn how to provide specialty care to patients in their communities.

 Though this educational model has been used in a wide variety of medical fields, it has proven particularly effective at expanding access to addiction treatment.
 For example, a 2016 study in the journal Substance Abuse found that Project ECHO helped lead to a nearly tenfold increase in buprenorphine-waivered physicians over the course of a decade.